Crimea Quince Tree ™

 Site and Soil: Quince likes full to 1/2 day sun and well-drained soil.

-Hardiness: Quince is hardy to minus 25º F or below.
+Hardiness: Hardy to minus 25º F or below.

 Bearing Age: 2-3 years after planting.